Baja California Scuba Diving

 5. Cabo San Lucas & Cabo Pulmo

-The bustling resort town of Cabo San Lucas and neighboring protected reserve of Cabo Pulmo offer some fantastic opportunities for diving Baja California’s southern tip.
+The bustling resort town of Cabo San Lucas and the neighboring protected reserve of Cabo Pulmo offer some fantastic opportunities for diving Baja California’s southern tip.
 Located at the meeting point of the Pacific Ocean and Sea of Cortez, this area is a magnet for large migrating pelagics as well as smaller inshore tropical species.
 There are also plenty of sea lion colonies along this coast with cheeky individuals making an appearance on most dives.

 As well as scuba diving, there are many operators who offer whale watching and marine-life snorkeling safaris.
 Depending on the time of year it is possible to swim with various shark species, mobula rays, whales, turtles, whale sharks, and manta rays.